johnwmillr/LyricsGenius/README.md

  - `GENIUS_REDIRECT_URI`
  - `GENIUS_ACCESS_TOKEN`

 To get your client's credentials, visit the [API Clients](https://genius.com/api-clients) page.
 There you can view your client ID and client password.
-If haven't set a redirect URI, click on Edit and enter any valid URL (e.g. `http://example.com`).
+If you haven't set a redirect URI, click on Edit and enter any valid URL (e.g. `http://example.com`).
 Now save these in the respective env variables mentioned above.

 The Genius token needed for the tests isn't the usual client access token.
 The tests need a _user token_, like the one the interactive console at [Genius Docs](http://docs.genius.com/) uses. `LyricsGenius` already has some utility functions to help get one of these.
 Just start `python` from your terminal and then type in the code below:
 ```python